meilisearch/meilisearch-aws/CONTRIBUTING.md

 $ python3 tools/build-image.py
 ```

 This command will create an AWS EC2 Instance on MeiliSearch's account and configure it in order to prepare the MeiliSearch AMI.
 It will then create an AMI, which should be private, but ready to be published in the following steps.
-The Instance will automatically be terminated after the AMI creation.<br>
+The instance will automatically be terminated after the AMI creation.<br>
-The AMI name will be MeiliSearch-v.X.X.X-Debian-X-BUILD-(XX-XX-XXXX).
+The AMI name will be `MeiliSearch-v.X.X.X-Debian-X-BUILD-(XX-XX-XXXX)`.

 3. Test the image: create a new EC2 instance based on the new AMI `MeiliSearch-v.X.X.X-Debian-X-BUILD-(XX-XX-XXXX)`, and make sure everything is running smoothly.
 Remember to set your `Security Group`, or allow inbound traffic to ports `22`, `80` and `443`.
 Connect via SSH to the droplet and test the configuration script that is run automatically on login.<br>
 🗑 Don't forget to destroy the Droplet after the test.

-### Publish the AWS AMI and release
+### Publish the AWS AMI and Release

 ⚠️ The AWS AMI should never be published with a `RC` version of MeiliSearch.